theodorewilson1991/CITS5503Project/README.md

 **Operational Requirements**

-This is for those who are aiming to just get the program running quickly.
+This section is specifically for those who are aiming to just get the program running quickly.

 * VTPS requires
-   * Python (version 3.x or later), available from [http://www.python.org/](http://google.com)
+   * Python (version 3.x or later), available from [http://www.python.org/](http://www.python.org/)
    * The PyQt 5 library which can be installed via the command line argument `pip3 install pyqt5`
    * The Vtps system can then be run from the active directory through the command line argument `python3 Vtps.py`

 **Purpose**

 The purpose of the VTPS project is to create a tool for utilizing machine learning to determine voter turnout in voluntary election as well as determining which party the voters that do turn up will vote for.
 The system utilizes two separate cloud services to enable this.

 The software can interpret data from the following file formats:
-- \*.csv   Comma-separated values
+* \*.csv   Comma-separated values

 In the future the following data formats are planned to be implemented:
-- \*.xml   Extensible Markup Language
+* \*.xml   Extensible Markup Language
-- \*.yml   YAML Ain't Markup Language
+* \*.yml   YAML Ain't Markup Language

 **Requirements**

-- To run the code, Python must be installed.
+* To run the code, Python must be installed.
 VTPS is compatible with Python versions 3.1 and 3.2 (cf. Python 3 compatibility).

 VTPS requires the following package to effectively function.
 The VTPS may fail to function if they are not installed:

-- The Python Qt library, or PyQt5, is used to construct the graphic user interface.
+* The Python Qt library, or PyQt5, is used to construct the graphic user interface.

 **Project Files & Directories**